A finite element method for the quasiclassical theory of superconductivity: Theory

 \end{widetext}

 Eq.~\eqref{eq:FullWeakForm_prelim} is of the form

 where $f$ does not depend on the unknown function $\gamma$ while $L$ does.
 In the FEM language, $L$ is the bilinear form and $f$ the linear form of the weak formulation of Eq.~\eqref{eq:GammaEquation}.
-No general strategy exist to find an exact \textit{weak solution} to Eq.~\eqref{eq:FullWeakForm_prelim}, however, an approximate weak solution $\gamma_w^R$ can be found using a Galerkin method.

-Galerkin methods assume that the approximate weak solution $\gamma_w^\mathrm{R}$ can, on each cell, be written as a sum of polynomials of finite order $k$.
+An approximate weak solution $\gamma_w^R$ to Eq.~\eqref{eq:FullWeakForm_prelim} can be found using a discontinuous Galerkin method.
+Such a method assumes that the approximate weak solution $\gamma_w^\mathrm{R}$ can, within each cell, be written as a sum of polynomials of finite order $k$.
 Depending on $k$, there are $N_j$ independent degrees of freedom, or nodes, for a given cell $T_j$.
-The common cases of $k=1$ (linear functions) or $k=2$ (quadratic functions) require three and six nodes, respectively.
-For each of the $N_j$ nodes, there is an associated polynomial $\hat{\phi}_i$, so that we can write
+In two dimensions, the common choice of $k=1$ (linear functions) or $k=2$ (quadratic functions) requires three and six nodes, respectively.
+For each of the $N_j$ nodes, there is an associated polynomial ${\phi}_i$.
+In this paper we use simple Lagrange polynomials that satisfy